avocado.utils.network package

 get_all_hwaddr()

-Get a list of all mac address in the host
+Gets a list of all MAC addresses on the host.

 Returns: